mikwielgus/forum-dl/README.md

 forum-dl "https://www.simplemachines.org/community/index.php?topic=584230.0"
 ```

-Download an entire PhpBB board in JSONL format, write to stdout (`-o -`):
+Download an entire PhpBB board into JSONL format, write to stdout (`-o -`) and record a WARC file in `phpbb.warc`:

 ```
 forum-dl -o - "https://www.phpbb.com/community/viewforum.php?f=696"
 ```

-<sub>(due to current architecture limitations, `forum-dl` will shallowly scan the entire forum hierarchy before downloading the board.
+<sub>(due to current architectural limitations, `forum-dl` will scan the first page of each board in the entire forum before downloading the target board.
 This will be fixed in future releases)</sub>

 Download Hacker News top stories and write them to a Maildir directory `hn`: